 A decline of more than 20% in the value of the euro against the U.S. dollar is bolstering the competitiveness of Airbus and other European aerospace manufacturers while eroding a pricing advantage that a weak dollar has provided to Boeing and U.S. suppliers for several years.
 Concerns about the financial health of Greece and other members of the 16-country euro zone pushed the currency below $1.20 this week, down from $1.50 in late 2009 and its lowest level in more than four years.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Weaker Euro Equals Stronger Airbus".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Weaker Euro Equals Stronger Airbus".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.